-Figure 55: Downloading a data file
+Figure 55: Downloading a Data File

 In the above window, navigate to the location and name of your translated menu string file on the PC and click on the OK button.
-The new file will be loaded into the XMO2.
-After you power down the meter and restart it, all of the menus will be displayed in the new language.
+The new file will be loaded into the compare the compare the meter and restart it, all of the menus will be displayed in the new language.